Kia Stinger Cold Air Intake GT2 Upgrades

 Chandler is an automotive expert with over a decade of experience working on and modifying cars.
 A couple of his favorites were his heavily modded 2016 Subaru WRX and his current 2020 VW Golf GTI.
 He’s also a big fan of American Muscle and automotive history.
 Chandler’s passion and knowledge of the automotive industry help him deliver high-quality, insightful content to TuningPro readers.

 Kia first released their Stinger GT2 sedan for the 2018 model year and it has been a huge hit since.
 The top of the line GT2 features the Lambda II V6 3.3 L twin-turbo engine, making 365-368 hp and 376 lb-ft.
 It is the same engine that is found in the Hyundai Genesis G70, G80, and G90s.
 It is very reliable and has a ton of power potential for mods.
-Previously we looked at the top 5 Kia Stinger performance mods, so make sure to check that out.
+If you’re looking for more than just an intake, check out our Kia Stinger 500whp guide.

 - +10-25 hp/tq